stachenov/quazip/CONTRIBUTING.md

 4. It would be nice if you also update NEWS.txt with whatever changes you propose.
 Just add another line on top.

-5. QuaZIP policies on PR commits are these.
+5. QuaZip policies on PR commits are these.
 Don't squash your commits until the discussion on the PR is over and it's approved. *Do* squash them, however, once it's approved, unless asked otherwise.
 And finally: rebase, don't merge.
-QuaZIP keeps mostly linear history.
+QuaZip keeps mostly linear history.
 If you have no idea what it's all about, read on.

 **How to submit a pull request**